Hot Off the Press

 By Ronald Wardall $7.00

-the Eyes of a Vertical Cut Sample the book Printable Order Form
+Eyes of a Vertical Cut Sample the book Printable Order Form

 "Ronald Wardall has written a fine chapbook with taut imagery and plainspoken detail.
 He captures the moment in beautifully wrought details."